jedrekmiecznikowski/react-course-project/README.md

 - **Is there anything in particular that I would benefit from reviewing with the code instructor to enhance or solve my obstacles or roadblocks of the week?**
   - [ ] Yes
   - [ ] No
-  - [x ] Not sure, but would like guidance
+  - [x] Not sure, but would like guidance

 ## License